There are some things we don’t want to happen as we get older.

 This is the kind of information that we are looking for to change the state of our health and well-being.
 And it is done on our own terms – no one else’s assistance is needed.
 The power is in our hands, so please share this information far and wide.

 I hope you enjoyed this article today.
 Thanks for being here and be sure to check back often as more information like this is published.
-In the meantime, be sure to check out the databases for an easy search of topics you might find interesting.
+In the meantime, check out the databases for an easy search of topics you might find interesting.

 The statements contained made on this website have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat or cure any disease.
 Unless otherwise specified, no writer for PursuitOfGreat.com is a licensed physician, medical doctor, trainer, nutritionist or health professional of any kind.
 Do not consume anything written about on this website if you are allergic to it or if it contraindicates any medication or substance you are taking.
 Please consult a physician before consuming anything.